Nahid3007/mesh2vtk/README.md

 # Example of converted Finite Element Models to vtu

-A simple test Nastran FE model was converted to a `vtu` model.
+A simple test model - here a Nastran FE model - was converted to a `vtu` model.

 The figure below shows the original Nastran model showing the node and element IDs.